mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 <CoinFlipTable caption="Figure 3: Examining the likelihood of TH and HT outcomes for different probabilities." />

-All of these approaches highlight some important features of fairness.
-First, while fairness is easiest to reason about in the abstract, it's not difficult for the implementation of a fair game to be unfair.
-If I choose to deceive you and offer up a coin that has a 75% chance of landing on heads, this game is demonstrably unfair, even if we agree on what the rules of a fair game are.
+All of these analyses highlight an important features of fairness: it's not difficult to take rules which seem fair and skew them so that the game is unfair.
 In order to ensure agreement between the abstract rules and the specific implementation, we've seen two possible approaches.
 The first is *data*-driven: we flip the coin many times and use that data to make judgments about whether or not the coin is biased.
 The second is *system*-driven: we change the rules of